SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### c8y_IsDevice

-`c8y_IsDevice` is an empty fragment that declares a managed object as a device.
+`c8y_IsDevice` is an empty fragment that declares the managed object accessible thorugh the inventory API endpoints as a device.

 | Fragment | Mandatory |
 | -------- | --------- |
 | `c8y_IsDevice`   | Yes       |

-Example structure in device managed object using the inventory API:
+Example JSON structure of a managed object accessible thorugh the inventory API endpoints:

 ```json5
 "c8y_IsDevice": {}